AdamCzajkowski/AFOLGuide/README.md

 # AFOL Application

-This is simple app to research Lego sets and bricks.
-All information about Lego are from rebrickable.com.
+This is simple app to research LEGO sets, instuctions and bricks.
+All information about LEGO are from rebrickable.com.

 Screens:
 ---------------------------